InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Hierarchical Modeling Stabilization

-The core latent diffusion model synthesizes 512×512 patches at a 90m resolution in signed-sqrt space, corresponding to 46km tiles.
-It predicts a 64x64 low-frequency elevation channel and latent map that compactly represents the corresponding residual.
-To supply the latent codes, we train a separate VAE-style autoencoder that shares the same U-Net backbone but omits diffusion-specific components.
+The core latent diffusion model synthesizes $512 \times 512$ patches at a 90m resolution in signed-sqrt space, corresponding to 46km tiles.
+It predicts a 64x64 low-frequency elevation channel and latent map that compactly represents the corresponding $512 \times 512$ image.
+To supply the latent codes, we train a separate VAE-style autoencoder that shares the same U-Net backbone but omits diffusion-specific components and skip connections.
 The model is optimized using L1 and LPIPS losses with a weak KL term to prevent overfitting.
 After training, the encoder processes each 2048×2048 tile in the dataset as a whole, and the resulting latent image is precomputed and stored alongside the tile.
 To maximize local quality, the imprecise VAE decoder is discarded, and a diffusion decoder learns to expand these latents into realistic and high-resolution residuals.
-During training of all models, we draw random crops from the latent image to learn a nearly translation-invariant representation, reflecting the fact that generation should be independent of absolute location.
-Conditioning is implemented by concatenating nearest-neighbor interpolated latents to the noisy input image at each diffusion step.
-We train both the autoencoder and diffusion decoder on 128×128 crops, but find the models generalize well when applied to higher-resolution patches.
+Conditioning in the diffusion decoder is implemented by concatenating nearest-neighbor interpolated latents to the noisy input image at each diffusion step.

-To facilitate long-range global coherence, the core model is conditioned on 4x4 patches of elevation data.
-Each pixel of the patch is about 23km, with the model prediction corresponding to the 2x2 interior.
+To facilitate long-range global coherence, the core model is conditioned on $4 \times 4$ patches of elevation data.
+Each pixel of the patch is about 23km, with the model prediction corresponding to the $2 \times 2$ interior.
 Each patch contains 3 channels: the mean elevation of the pixel, the 5th percentile elevation of the pixel, and a binary mask indicating which pixels have data available.
 We also provide the model with the tile's mean temperature, temperature variation, annual precipitation, and precipitation seasonality for additional coherence and user control.
 Since climatic data is not available in the ocean, we replace missing values with a standard gaussian, ensuring the model accepts any combination of climatic variables in ocean regions.
+These values are injected into the model as a flattened vector alongside the noise embedding.